 Famous for its stunning, long-stretching shoreline and hundreds of islands, Croatia boasts everything you could want for a holiday, from medieval towns to gnarly national parks, secluded beaches and countless wonderful places to eat.

-No wonder Croatia has welcomed a whopping 10.3 million tourists so far this year, up 60% on last year’s numbers.
+No wonder Croatia has welcomed a whopping 7.2 million tourists so far this year, an we’re only at its halfway stage.
 If you’re keen to join them and experience all that The Land Of A Thousand Islands has to offer, then you’ve come to the right place.
-No, not Croatia, silly, but rather, here; from seafood to sailing, here are 5 reasons you might want to visit Croatia ASAP.
+No, not Croatia, silly, but rather, here; from seafood to sailing, here are 7 reasons why Croatia is 2024’s hottest travel destination.

 Set Your Sights On Sailing